-- All form fields below marked as required must be completed (i.e. Name, S#, student email, course name/number) - 2.
+- 1. All form fields below marked as required must be completed (i.e. Name, S#, student email, course name/number) - 2.
 Brief description of assignment and help requested - 3.
 Provide 3 different dates/times you are available during Excel's hours of operation (Note: hours of operation vary by department.) - 4.
-After submitting this form, you will receive two emails: - 1.
-An automated message confirming that your request was received - An appointment confirmation with a WebEx link sent to your required student email.
+After submitting this form, you will receive two emails: - a.
+An automated message confirming that your request was received - b.
+An appointment confirmation with a WebEx link sent to your required student email.
 Your appointment is not confirmed until you have received this second email - 5.
 Same-day appointments are not guaranteed; however, we will do our best to accommodate your requests - 6.
 All form submissions will be scheduled on a first-come, first-served basis - 7.
-Appointment requests should be made no less than two hours in advance
+Appointment requests should be made no less than two hours in advance I understand the process for submitting a tutor request.